- Best Bluetooth Motorcycle Helmets for 2023 – A Real List - October 6, 2023

 Your reality probably looks like mine did a few years ago.

-You’re hitting corners with your helmet speakers at full volume.
+You’re hitting corners with your helmet speakers (or even motorcycle speakers!) at full volume.
 You’re not catching melodies or lyrics, just tinny screeches you grit your teeth against.
 Is this a playlist of dial up internet tones?

 You merge on to the highway and pull up to 70 mph – all that’s left in your ears is the whistle of wind.